 Thanks for dropping by.
-I am Heron and I like making things.
-This is the digital home for some of my ‘Cracked Analogue’ adventures and exploits.
+My name is Heron and I like making things.
+This is the digital home for some of my 'Cracked Analogue' creations.
 These include music, film, photography, and design.
-If you haven’t already, I hope that you’ll find something you enjoy.
+If you haven't already, I hope that you'll find something you enjoy.

-If you connect with any of my work and would like to say hi or collaborate, feel free to drop me a line.
-While I love to work alone, I’m also excited about exploring new avenues of expression with others and embarking on interesting creative escapades with kindred spirits.
+I am a recording artist, songwriter, producer and mix engineer with major-label experience and create from my studio here at Cracked Analogue.
+If you connect with any of my works and would like to collaborate, feel free to get in touch.
+While I love to work alone, I'm also excited about exploring new avenues of expression and embarking on interesting creative escapades with kindred spirits.

-I am very proud to announce that the latest ongoing project here at Cracked Analogue is the collaboration between myself and the uber-talented Cathy Jain.
-At just 15, Cathy’s debut single ‘I See Us In Heaven’ was made remotely from her bedroom in the UK and my own studio here in India.
-It was quickly picked up by BBC Introducing and then featured on Radio 1’s Hot List.
-During our evolving long distance collaboration, she has continually ploughed her own path, recording and releasing several more singles independently throughout 2020.
+I am proud to announce that one of the latest projects at Cracked Analogue is the collaboration between myself and the uber-talented Cathy Jain.
+At just 15, Cathy’s debut single ‘I See Us In Heaven’ was made remotely from her bedroom in the UK and my studio in India.
+It was quickly picked up by BBC Introducing and then featured on Radio 1's Hot List.
+During our long-distance collaboration, Cathy has recorded and released several more singles independently throughout 2020/21.

 “Most gloriously, The Brown Room catches an artist as yet unaffected and overawed by big-budget commercial imperatives.
 The mistakes are left in, and only increase the sense of a musician with a lot to say, and in a hurry to say it: What a way to begin.”

 Dan Cairns – The Sunday Times Magazine Record Of The Week 3/3

 "This is a very special album indeed.
 Heron is a modern day Harry Nilsson with tunes and attitude aplenty.
 He's also one of the most exiting talents to emerge this year.
 Don't take my word for it.
 Give the album a listen and prepare to have your head expanded."